 Searching in Spanish

-As most anywhere in the world these days, the typical place to begin to look for an apartment is on the internet.
+As most anywhere in the world these days, the best place to begin to look for an apartment is on the internet.
 (That's probably how you found this article, am I right?)
 You'll find even more apartments and lower rents if you do your search in Spanish.
 How does a low-level Spanish speaker find an apartment to rent in Cuenca?
-Here are some tips: